AdrBog/OtherApps-Examples/menu_template/README.md

 ## How to import
 - Just copy this folder to your project directory **(PROJECT_DIR)**
+- Make sure that the folder where 1.xml and menu.xml are located is named **menu_template**

 This template was created with Other Apps 0.5.0, it will not work with older versions.